All sources have been thoroughly verified for credibility. Furthermore, an industry specialist has reviewed and approved the final article.

 The Business Consumer Index (BCI), which measures business leaders' confidence in the current and future economic conditions, is established using surveys and assessments.

-The current score of business confidence in Turkey alone doesn't provide enough information to determine whether it's the right time to invest in property in the country.
-Before making a decision, we need to look at more data points.
+The current moderate level of business confidence in Turkey alone doesn't provide sufficient information to determine whether it's the right time to invest in property in the country.
+Before making a decision, we need to consider additional data points.

 Turkey is not really issuing more building permits